nextcloud/documentation/admin_manual/enterprise_user_management/user_auth_shibboleth.rst

 The ownCloud desktop sync client and mobile apps store users' logins, so your users only need to enter their logins the first time they set up their accounts.

+.. note:: The ownCloud clients may use only a single Shibboleth login per ownCloud server; multi-account is not supported with Shibboleth.

 These screenshots show what the user sees at account setup.
 Figure 1 shows a test Shibboleth login screen from `Testshib.org <https://www.testshib.org/index.html>`_ on the ownCloud desktop sync client.